Universidade Federal de Santa Catarina

 - Internship Coordinator – Javier Gutierrez Castro

-- Extension Coordinator – Glauco Garcia Martins Pereira da Silva
+- Extension and Outreach Coordinator – Glauco Garcia Martins Pereira da Silva

 - Research Coordinator – Paulo Augusto Cauchick Miguel